Mere Sanam: Soundtrack

 The soundtrack is composed by O. P. Nayyar, while the lyrics are penned by lyricist Majrooh Sultanpuri.
 The soundtrack consists of 9 songs.
 Singers such as Mohammad Rafi and Asha Bhosle have done the playback for the songs of the album.
-Songs such as "Pukarta Chala Hoon Main", "Jaiye Aap Kahan Jayenge" and "Yeh Hai Reshmi Zulfon Ka Andhera" are still considered to be classics, while the others songs are also popular.
 There is also a small alap, which Mohammed Rafi takes in the beginning of the song "Jaiye Aap Kahan Jayenge".